 Salt Lake City is a relatively large city located in the state of Utah.
 With a population of 192,672 people and 71 constituent neighborhoods, Salt Lake City is the largest community in Utah.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Salt Lake City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Salt Lake City isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Salt Lake City are a mix of both white- and blue-collar jobs.
 Overall, Salt Lake City is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Salt Lake City who work in office and administrative support (12.55%), sales jobs (9.59%), and teaching (8.69%).
+There are especially a lot of people living in Salt Lake City who work in office and administrative support (12.65%), sales jobs (9.39%), and management occupations (8.94%).

 Of important note, Salt Lake City is also a city of artists.
 Salt Lake City has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Salt Lake City’s character.